 To keep lots of texture in the fibers and blend loosely, a coarse cloth is what you are looking for.
 A tpi of 50 and lower will give you a chunky, textured batt.
 If you are carding multiple kinds of fiber together, you will get bold variations on a single pass.

 Multiple passes are necessary to blend, and the blending tends to be less even and smooth.
 (Although coarse and textured fibers are best carded on low-tpi carders, fine fibers can also be carded on equipment with less dense carding cloth.)
 Because there is more space between the teeth, there is more room for textured fiber or funky inclusions.

 Carding tools all do the same fundamental tasks, but they go about those tasks slightly differently.
 Once you know what you want to achieve, you should be able to figure out which tpi will meet your needs.

 ESTHER RODGERS is a full-time fiber artist and wool sniffer.
 She lives in Mebane, North Carolina, with her husband, three spinning wheels, multiplying looms, and two chatty cats.
-Her videos Card Wool for Color and How to Spin Art Yarns are available from Interweave.
+Her videos Card Wool for Color and How to Spin Art Yarns are available from Long Thread Media.
 To follow her ridiculous schedule, find a workshop, or look into her studio, visit www.jazzturtle.com.